wetransform/hc-documentation/docs/setup-hc/create-a-schema/2018-01-28-schema-preset.md

 ---

 A *schema* describes the structure of a data set through the definition of types and their properties.
 Schemas can be imported from multiple types of data sources, such as databases, XML schema files, or even a Shapefile.
-They can also be created directly in hale connect using the built-in modelling tools.
-Hale»connect also contains a large number of schema presets, including all of the INSPIRE schemas.
+They can also be created directly in hale connect using the built-in modelling tools. hale»connect also contains a large number of schema presets, including all of the INSPIRE schemas.

 To create a new schema using a schema preset, follow this workflow logged in as a Theme Manager or Superuser: